mdominijanni/pyromancy/docs/tutorials/mnist-classifier-pcn.md

 :::

 We'll define a PCN with four nodes, of sizes 784 (the input), 256 (the first latent state), 256 (the second latent state), and 10 (the output).
 There are three edges connecting these, using {py:class}`~torch.nn.Linear` to model the trainable affine transformation with {py:class}`~torch.nn.ReLU` as the nonlinearity.

+Just like the corresponding FNN, this model has 268,800 weight parameters and 522 bias parameters.

 ```python
 class PCN(nn.Module):